Amr2087/Tweets-Sentiment-Analysis/README.md

 # Sentiment Analysis Deep Learning Model for Tweets

 This is a simple deep learning model for sentiment analysis of tweets built using LSTM (Long Short-Term Memory) neural network.
-The model aims to classify the sentiment of tweets into positive, negative, or neutral categories.
+The model aims to classify the sentiment of tweets into positive or negative categories.

 ## Prerequisites